-The Remuneration Committee is tasked to review and recommend to the Board the general remuneration framework as well as the specific remuneration for each director and for each key executive.
-The composition and summary terms of reference of the Remuneration Committee are provided on pages 64 and 65.
-No member of the Remuneration Committee is involved in the deliberations regarding any remuneration, compensation, options or any form of benefits to be granted to himself.
+The Remuneration Committee is tasked to review and recommend to the Board the general remuneration framework as well as the specific remuneration for each Director and for each key executive.
+The composition and summary terms of reference of the Remuneration Committee are provided on page 84.
+No member of the Remuneration Committee is involved in the deliberations regarding any remuneration, compensation, options or any form of benefits to be granted to himself or herself.